 This only applies if your LLC was formed in another state and is now expanding into Oregon.
-Foreign LLCs file “Applications for Authority” rather than the Articles of Organization.
+Foreign LLCs file an “Application for Authority to Transact Business” rather than the Articles of Organization.

 All foreign business entities are required to foreign qualify in Oregon, or they could incur some pretty severe penalties.
 Refrain from doing business in the state until you’ve filed your Application for Authority online or on paper and paid the $275 fee.
 It’s pricey, but like the Articles of Organization, it’s only a one-time filing.